The Haunting of Bly Manor Ending, Explained

 The penultimate episode is set in the 17th century and revolves around Viola (Kate Siegel) and Perdita (Catherine Parker), the daughters of the then-owner of the manor.
 After their father’s death, Viola marries a distant cousin, so the ownership of the property would remain within the family.
 Not long after the birth of her daughter, Viola is diagnosed with terminal lung disease and given only a few months to live.
 But her stubbornness and rage help her persevere for years.
 She is angry at her God for the unfairness of it all, as well as her sister and husband for the growing bond between them.
 She makes her husband promise that he would lock away all her jewelry and silk and give their daughter the keys when she comes of age.

 Ultimately, it’s not the disease that kills Viola, but Perdita.
 Grown tired of the constant abuse and taunts, she suffocates her older sister.
 She then marries her former brother-in-law, but the union doesn’t last long.
 Driven by both her greed and the desire to save her family from an impending financial disaster, she opens her sister’s silk-and-jewelry chest.
 What she doesn’t know is that her sister has been possessing it since her death.
-Viola strangles Perdita to death, turning her into one of the ghosts roaming within the premise of Bly Manor.
+Viola strangles Perdita to death, turning her into one of the ghosts roaming within the premises of Bly Manor.

 The Innocents

 ‘The Haunting of Bly Manor’ makes multiple references to the 1961 psychological horror film, ‘The Innocents’, which is a more faithful adaptation of the source material.
 ‘O Willow Waly’ was originally written for the film by Paul Dehn and composed by Georges Auric.
 It is also the same tune that Flora hums throughout the series.
 In James’ novella, the protagonist doesn’t have a name.
 She is simply referred to as “the governess.”
 In ‘The Innocents’, she is given the name Ms. Giddens by director Jack Clayton and his writers.
-In ‘Bly Manor’, Flanagan is likely paying homage to Clayton and his work by giving Dani the same surname as him.
+In ‘Bly Manor,’ Flanagan is likely paying homage to Clayton and his work by giving Dani the same surname as him.

 Unfulfilled Desires